|On-line Readings in Public Relations by Michael Turney|

 |Be as versatile as a Swiss Army knife|

 |Practicing Public Relations

 |About the author|

-Many public relations and other professionally-oriented college communication programs, especially those accredited by the Association for Education in Journalism and Mass Communication (AEJMC) or the PRSA, limit how many credit hours of communication courses students can earn.
-This policy is meant to ensure they obtain content knowledge in several disciplines instead of focusing solely on how-to-do-it communication skills courses.
+Many public relations and other professionally-oriented college communication programs, especially those accredited by the Association for Education in Journalism and Mass Communication (AEJMC) or the PRSA, have long limited how many credit hours of communication courses students are allowed to earn.
+This policy is meant to ensure that these students obtain content knowledge in several disciplines instead of focusing solely on how-to-do-it communication skills courses.
 It was a good idea when it originated several decades ago; today, it's absolutely critical.

 In his landmark book, The World Is Flat: A Brief History of the Twenty-First Century Thomas Friedman warned that the best and most numerous employment opportunities in the future will go to "versatilists" who are able to easily switch gears and move into a number of different types of jobs rather than to specialists with advanced and well-developed skills but whose in-depth knowledge is limited to a single field.